 Don't see your repository?
 The repository must be associated with your GitHub user account or your GitHub organization account(s).

-If you've recently made changes in GitHub that should result in a new repository appearing in Code Climate, click Sync Now from your Code Climate Dashboard.
+If you've recently made changes in GitHub that should result in a new repository appearing in Code Climate, click Sync Now from your Add a Repository page.

 Open Source repositories will not appear on your repository list when trying to add to a private organization on Code Climate.
 Open Source repositories can only be added to the Open Source section of your account.

 - You're done!
 You'll see a "processing" indicator until our analysis is finished (which is usually within 5-15 minutes).